fre5h/DoctrineEnumBundle/Resources/docs/hook_for_doctrine_migrations.md

 ### Console command for dropping comments

-This bundle provides a special console command that can help you easily drop comments for selected ENUM type.
+This bundle provides a special console command `doctrine:enum:drop-comment` that can help you easily drop comments for selected ENUM type.
 So you don't need to do this manually in DB.

 ```bash